nishchalnishant/Deep_learning_methods/0. Machine learning/1. Supervised learning/1. regression/1. regression metrics/readme.md

 ![alt text](https://github.com/nishchalnishant/Deep_learning_methods/blob/main/img/r_squared.jpg?raw=true)

-- **Adjusted R squares**
+**_Adjusted R squares_**

-- works on the disadvantage of the r squared which is while adding new features in data the r2 score starts increasing or remains constant but it never decreases because it assumes that while adding more data varriance of data increases.
+- Works on the disadvantage of the r squared which is while adding new features in data the r2 score starts increasing or remains constant but it never decreases because it assumes that while adding more data varriance of data increases.
 - In adjusted r squared as K increases by adding some features so the denominator will increase n-1 remains constant r^2 score remains constant or increase slightly so the complete answer will increase and when we subtract this from one then the resultant score will decrease. so this is the case when we add an irrelevant feature in the dataset.
 - And if we add a relevant feature then the R2 score will increase and 1-R2 will decrease heavily and the denominator will also decrease so the complete term decreases, and on subtracting from one the score increases.